spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-riot-web.md

 If you have custom `matrix_riot_web_` variables in your `inventory/host_vars/matrix.DOMAIN/vars.yml` file, you'll need to rename them (`matrix_riot_web_` -> `matrix_client_element_`).

+Some other playbook variables (but not all) with `riot` in their name are also renamed.
+The playbook checks and warns if you are using the old name for some commonly used ones.

 ### Domain migration